 Below we see exactly what Benadryl can be used in our pets.
 Their recommended doses and their possible side effects

 Benadryl for Dogs: what is it used for?

 As in humans, the most common use of Benadryl in dogs is as an antihistamine to combat seasonal allergies.
 The symptoms that the dog experiences are similar to those of any human being and the antihistamine properties remain intact in them.
 Therefore, many veterinarians rely on this type of medication for dogs.

-- As a sedative, for example in cases where it is necessary to sedate dangerous or large animals or in smaller doses to reassure them during long journeys, for example.
+- As a sedative, for example in cases where it is necessary to sedate dangerous or large animals or in smaller doses to reassure them during long journeys.

-- It is also commonly use as a tool to control the animal’s vomit.
+- It is also commonly used as a tool to control the animal’s vomit.